rickystewart/shittydb/README.md

 ========

-ShittyDB is a fast, scalable key-value store written in lightweight, asynchronous, embeddable, distributed Python.
+ShittyDB is a fast, scalable key-value store written in lightweight, asynchronous, embeddable, CAP-full, distributed Python.
 The library exposes a very simple, easy-to-use API that is easily callable from Python, Ruby and Node JS (wrappers for other languages are forthcoming).

 In Python: